 The unit allows students to get first-hand experience in dealing with environmental challenges in international, industry, nongovernmental organizations, and other relevant institutions.
 Students will tackle contemporary environmental issues assisting professionals and experiencing real-life context and practical application of their theoretical coursework.
 Through this experience students enhance their research, critical thinking, problem-solving and presentation skills.
 The unit can be used to get acquainted with potential host institution to conduct thesis research as well as to get familiar with potential research topic.
 Students are supervised jointly by representative of host organization and appointed departmental faculty member.
 To pass the course it is required to intern a minimum number of hours, report experience and discuss it with other course participants.
 The ideas for internship placement are also welcome from other CEU departments or student professional contacts.
+The course allows enrollment along the 2 tracks: for grade (credits will be counted towards the minimum credits) and for pass/fail (no credits).

-Learning Outcome Assessment Activities Estimated Workload Fostering communication skills in professional arena and workflow planning Internship proposal Formulation and negotiation of internship topic 5 Practical hands-on environmental experience Getting acquainted with professional communities Interim progress reports Intern hours according to the approved internship plan 40 Presentation, writing and communication skills in a specific professional area (vocabulary, etc) presentation Interim group discussions and final public presentation of internship achievements 5 Total hours 50
+Learning Outcome Assessment Activities Estimated Workload Fostering communication skills in professional arena and workflow planning Internship proposal Formulation and negotiation of internship topic 5 Practical hands-on environmental experience Getting acquainted with professional communities Interim progress reports Intern hours according to the approved internship plan 65 Presentation, writing and communication skills in a specific professional area (vocabulary, etc) presentation Interim group discussions and final public presentation of internship achievements 5 Total hours 75